 Occasionally, you’ll hear someone make a comment that they assume a thing will be absolutely waterproof.
 But there’s clearly a difference between “garden hose” and “fire hose” waterproof, and therefore ‘waterproof’ is a scale, not an absolute.
 Fortunately, there’s a simple way of quantifying this: How much pressure will a fabric sustain before water forces its way through the weave/waterproofing layer?

-The most common way of expressing this ability to resist pressure is called hydrostatic head.
-(In certain countries, a fabric can only be described as ‘waterproof’ if it has a hydrostatic head greater than a certain clearly defined minimum.
-Unfortunately, the USA does not have a generally agreed on definition for waterproof)
+The most common way of expressing resistance to water pressure is called a ‘hydrostatic head’.
+(In many countries, a ‘waterproof’ fabric must exceed a certain minimum hydrostatic head – the USA does not have a generally agreed on definition for waterproof.)

 Here’s what hydrostatic head means: Imagine stretching a piece of fabric across the base of a tube (so tightly that water cannot leak out around the seal).
 Now fill the tube with water.
 If the water forces its way through the fabric when the tube is filled to 1 meter, the hydrostatic head for that fabric is 1,000mm.
 Five meters of water in the tube and the hydrostatic head would be expressed as 5,000mm.
 And so on.

 The fabric used in Sea to Summit Lightweight Dry Sacks and Big River Dry Bags will support a column of water 10,000mm high – approximately 33 feet.
-The eVent laminate used in our eVent Compression Dry Sacks and eVac Dry Sacks will support twice this pressure (over 60ft!).
+They are therefore ideal for general use including boating.

-The fabric used in Sea to Summit Ultra-Sil® Dry Sacks will support over 2,000mm, and thus we describe them as ‘not designed for boating/marine use’.
+The fabric used in Sea to Summit Ultra-Sil® Dry Sacks will support over 2,000mm.
+This is not sufficiently waterproof for river/ocean usage, so we describe them as ‘not designed for boating/marine use’.